Rynorbu/Rynorbu.github.io/_posts/2024-04-01-DBS101_Flippedclass7.md

 ![alt text](../ques.webp)

 ### Recovery and Backup
 Recovery and backup systems, such as checkpointing and write-ahead logging, makes sure data stays safe and can be recovered if something goes wrong.
-Doing regular backups is really important to keep your data protected and to bounce back from any disasters.
+Doing regular backups is really important to keep our data protected and to bounce back from any disasters.

 ![alt text](../manaa.png)